 - There are two Publix on the mainland that you can use (please note that Pine Island Taxi only stops at the Publix Santa Barbara Center): Publix (Santa Barbara Center): FAX:239-458-7822 PHONE: 239-458-8900 Friendly Frankies Liquor Store: 239-458-3388.
 Pine Island Taxi and Superior Airport Shuttle both stop here.

 - Publix (Coral Shores): FAX: 239-282-5533 PHONE: 239-282-5515 Friendly Frankies Liquor Store: 239-283-6185.
 ONLY Superior Airport Shuttle stops here.

 There are various sites to find rental houses.
 Here are a few:

 Where to Eat:

-There are very limited restaurants options on North Captiva Island, but we enjoyed Barnacle Phil’s great food noticed that boaters make a special pit stop for lunch or dinner.
+There are very limited restaurant options on North Captiva Island, but we enjoyed Barnacle Phil’s great food noticed that boaters make a special pit stop for lunch or dinner.
 Their yellow rice and black beans were truly amazing!
 There are covered outdoor picnic tables as well as tables inside.
-It is a cash only restaurant but there is an ATM machine inside.
-While you wait for your food, the kids can walk on the docks to see manatees, sea snakes, fish and fowl.
+It is a cash-only restaurant but there is an ATM machine inside.
+While you wait for your food, the kids can walk on the docks to see manatees, sea snakes, fish, and fowl.
 There is always something to look at.
 We saw otters jump into the boats to eat their bait!
 Step upstairs for premium ice cream at Pirate’s Stash!
 It’s the perfect end to your meal.